| Title: | Tests in Linear Mixed Effects Models |

 to compute t-statistics and associated degrees-of-freedom.

-A summary object with a coefficient table (a matrix
+A summary object with a coefficient table (a matrix) including

 t-values and p-values.
 The coefficient table can be extracted with